-- (m) Notwithstanding the requirements of this Section, as part of a proceeding to approve a multi-year plan under subsections (f) and (g) of this Section if the multi-year plan has been designed to maximize savings, but does not meet the cost cap limitations of this subsection, the Commission shall reduce the amount of energy efficiency measures implemented for any single year, and whose costs are recovered under subsection (d) of this Section, by an amount necessary to limit the estimated average net increase due to the cost of the measures to no more than - 22 (1) 3.5% for each of the 4 years beginning January 1, 23 2018, - 24 (2) (blank), 3.75% for each of the 4 years beginning 25 January 1, 2022, and - (3) 4% for each of the 4 5 years beginning January 1, of the average amount paid per kilowatthour by residential eligible retail customers during calendar year 2015.
+- 9 (1) 3.5% for each of the 4 years beginning January 1, 2018, - 11 (2) (blank), 3.75% for each of the 4 years beginning 12 January 1, 2022, and - 13 (3) 4% for each of the $\underline{4}$ 5 years beginning January 1, 2022 $\underline{2026}$, - 15 (4) 4.25% for the 4 years beginning January 1, 2026, 16 and - (5) 4.25% plus an increase sufficient to account for the rate of inflation between January 1, 2026 and January 1 of the first year of each subsequent 4-year plan cycle, of the average amount paid per kilowatthour by residential eligible retail customers during calendar year 2015.
 An electric utility may plan to spend up to 10% more in any year during an applicable multi-year plan period to cost-effectively achieve additional savings so long as the average over the applicable multi-year plan period does not exceed the percentages defined in items (1) through (5).
-To determine the total amount that may be spent by an electric utility in any single year, the applicable percentage of the average amount paid per kilowatthour shall be multiplied by the total amount of energy delivered by such electric utility in the calendar year 2015, adjusted to reflect the proportion of the utility's load attributable to customers who are exempt from subsections (a) through (j) of this Section under subsection (1) of this Section.
-For purposes of this subsection (m), the amount paid per kilowatthour includes, without limitation, estimated amounts paid for supply, transmission, distribution, surcharges, and add-on taxes.
-For purposes of this Section, "eligible retail customers" shall have the meaning set forth in Section 16-111.5 of this Act.
-Once the
+To determine the total amount that may be spent by an electric 1 2 utility in any single year, the applicable percentage of the 3 average amount paid per kilowatthour shall be multiplied by the total amount of energy delivered by such electric utility 4 5 in the calendar year 2015, adjusted to reflect the proportion 6 of the utility's load attributable to customers who are exempt 7 from subsections (a) through (j) of this Section under 8 subsection (1) of this Section.
+For purposes of 9 subsection (m), the amount paid per kilowatthour includes, 10 without limitation, estimated amounts paid for supply, 11 transmission, distribution, surcharges, and add-on taxes.
+For 12 purposes of this Section, "eligible retail customers" shall have the meaning set forth in Section 16-111.5 of this Act.
+13 14 Once the Commission has approved a plan under subsections (f) (g) of this Section, 15 no subsequent rate 16 determinations shall be made.